h8gi/wails-sveltekit-template/README.md

 wails init -n YOUR_PROJECT_NAME -t https://github.com/h8gi/wails-sveltekit
 ```

+`wailsjs` modules is located in `/frontend/src/lib` so that you can call them like `$lib/wailsjs/go/main/App` in svelte files.

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 In another terminal, go into the `frontend`